naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 Police Bot 1: N-no!
 We swear we'll do anything!!

-Police Bot 4: Yeah!
-Don't kill us!!
+Police Bot 4: Please just don't kill us!

+Hornet: Hmmmm...
+Nah!

+[Suddenly, a light from above shines on the ship]

+MagmaShocked: The heck?!

+HornetShocked: OW!
+MY EYES!

-Police Bot 2: LET'S GET OUT OF HERE!!
+Police Bot 2: Back up!

+Police Bot 3: We're saved!

+[6 more Police Bots parachutes from the helicopter above, all towards the spot where the 4 Police Bots are]

+MagmaAnnoyed: Parachuting pirates...?!

+Hornet: Oh goody, more carnage!

+Police Bot 5: You're outnumbered!
+10 to 3!

+HornetAnnoyed: Are you blind or are you stupid?
+Or both?
+We've took on larger numbers than 10, plus the 4 of your pals are already disarmed so that makes it 6 you stupid idiot!

+Police Bot 6: Who's to say we aren't counting the 4 on the crow's nest?

+Police Bot 7: Yeah!

+[Magma Man and Hornet Man looks at the crow's nest where Plug Man is surrounded by 4 Police Guard Bots.]

+Police Bot 8: If ya want your friend to get out of this alive, you should surrender!

+Police Bot 9: No one can beat the Robotropolis Po-

+PlugAnnoyed: [electricutes all the surrounding Police Guard Bots around him]

+Police Guard Bots: AIEEEEEEEE!!!! [alls off the crows nest and smashes on the floor]

+PlugHappy: [shrugs]

+Police Bot 10: O-oh...

+HornetGlare: Meh. [grabs a barrel]

+Galaxy: *glub glub?*

+Hornet: [*throws the barrel towards the group of 10 bots]

+GalaxyShocked: *GLUB GLUB???*

+Police Bots: Yikes!

+[They go to run but before they got the chance to move out of the barrel's way, the barrel strikes them all like a bowling ball knocking out the pins]

-[They all run and jump off of the ship]
+GalaxyShocked: *GLUB GLUBBBBBBB...* [falls out of the ship]

-HornetGlare: Wow, the rival fraction must be really cowardly.
+Hornet: **Strrrrike!**

+MagmaAnnoyed: Did you hear that noise?

+HornetGlare: Nah.
+But let's finish this mess! [points at the police cars still chasing the ship]

-MagmaAngry: And let's make sure they don't come back!! [shoots several wave of magma at the police cars on the road]
+MagmaAngry: Yeah!
+Let's make sure they don't come back!! [shoots several wave of magma at the police cars on the road]

 Hornet: Yeah, destroy them all!!
 Hmhmhmhmhmhmhm!!! [sends swarm of bees towards the police cars as well]